 Acne is mysterious—or at least it seems that way.
 Outside of wondering why it happens in the first place, there's the trial, error, and subsequent frustration that comes along with treating it.
 One person swears their acne was cleared by using only oil-free skincare products.
 Another person claims anti-inflammatory facial oil is what did the trick for them.
 While there's nothing wrong with taking advice from other people, it's disorientating and contradictory when it's coming at you from all angles.

-Which is where experts come in.
-David Lortscher, MD, is a board-certified dermatologist and CEO and founder of Curology, a website that provides dermatologic care and customized anti-acne solutions for patients.
-"It's important to note that acne is very much multifactorial, with hormones, genetics, lifestyle, diet, fabric choices, exercise/sweating, choice of skincare products, and more all possibly influencing the different stages of acne development.
+Dr. David Lortscher says, "It's important to note that acne is very much multifactorial, with hormones, genetics, lifestyle, diet, fabric choices, exercise/sweating, choice of skincare products, and more all possibly influencing the different stages of acne development.
 Thus, the ease of acne treatment is very specific to the individual, and sometimes expert care from a dermatologist is needed."
 With that being said, there are a few tried-and-true practices, products, and ingredients you can turn to in order to prevent breakouts and the redness, inflammation, soreness, and scars that can result from them.

 The Best Anti-Acne Skincare Ingredients